jason-fox/fox.jason.audiobook/README.md

 <ph props="say-as interpret-as(vxml:currency)">USD45.329</ph>
 ```

--   `vxml:phone` - This value will speak a phone number with both digits and punctuation, similar to the number value
+-   `vxml:phone` - This value will speak a phone number with both digits and punctuation, similar to the `number` value
-    used with format=`telephone`.
+    used with `format(telephone)`.

 ```xml
 <ph props="say-as interpret-as(vxml:phone)">555-555-5555</ph>